 Citizens holding valid passports from the following countries are allowed to stay in Costa Rica for 30 days without a visa, although once they are in the country, they can apply for an extension (Prórroga de Turismo) from the Immigration office (Migración), which allows them to stay a total of 90 days:

 Citizens of all countries not listed above must obtain a visa from a Costa Rican embassy or consulate before their arrival.[/spoiler]

 [spoiler title=’Flying to Costa Rica’ style=’steelblue’ collapse_link=’true’]

 Airlines Flying to Costa Rica

-Flights can arrive at the Juan Santamaría Int Airport (SJO) located just 17 km from the Capital of Costa Rica, San José.
-Also, flights can land in the Daniel Oduber Q. Int Airport (LIR) or Liberia Airport, situated just 25 minutes drive from the Papagayo Gulf and 60 minutes drive from Tamarindo, Flamingo, Conchal, located in the province of Guanacaste.
+Flights can arrive at the Juan Santamaría International Airport (SJO) is located just 17 km from the Capital of Costa Rica, San José.
+Also, flights can land in the Guanacaste Airport, situated just 25 minutes drive from the Papagayo Gulf and 60 minutes drive from Tamarindo, Flamingo, Conchal, located in the province of Guanacaste.

 Airlines flying to and from Juan Santamaría Int Airport include the following companies:

 Airlines flying to and from Daniel Oduber Q. Int Airport (LIR) located in Guanacaste include the following companies:

 [spoiler title=’Costa Rica Taxes’ style=’steelblue’ collapse_link=’true’]